carmanaught/mpvcontextmenu/README.md

 #### Tk

-To get a list of fonts available to specify the correct name for Tcl/Tk, from a terminal run `wish` and from the wish prompt, enter `puts [font families]`.
+To change the font for the Tk menu and to ensure that the correct name of the font is specified, run `wish`  from a terminal, then from the wish prompt, enter `puts [font families]`.

     user@hostname:~$ wish
     % puts [font families]
-This should output a list of fonts enclosed by curly braces, which can be used to copy the name of the desired font.
+This should output a list of available fonts enclosed by curly braces, which can be used to copy the name of the desired font.
 To exit, type `exit`.

     % exit
 Set the font to be used in `menu-builder-tk.tcl`, changing the line with `{Source Code Pro}` below in the Tcl file to whichever font is preferred and adjusting size as desired.